 - Poop bags.
 Essential for rest stops – make sure you have plenty of them.

 - Cleaning wipes and paper towels.
 Very important for clearing up accidents and after feeding.
+For more options, check out our detailed review of dog wipes.

 - Very useful for constraining your dog if necessary.